papercliphat/short_term_blog/_posts/2016-06-13-beginning-self-instructed-cs.md

 * content
 {:toc}

 Teaching yourself how to code is hard.
-It takes a good deal of effort, focus and time, but if you've got those resources, you can get it done!
-There are plenty of skilled computer programmers today who didn't go to college to learn to code.
+It takes a good deal of effort, focus and time, but if you have got those resources, you can get it done!
+There are plenty of skilled computer programmers today who did not go to college to learn to code.
 A of these folks had other cards up their sleves, like computers at home and had been working with computer code since middle or high school.
 For the most part, they had some serious resources, but today, those resources are more widely available, you just need to know how to find them.